Dear members and friends of the Foundation:

 My incoming message as your new President noted that our Foundation is now in its 63rd year of operation, not far behind our Air Force as it celebrates its 70th.
 As we reach that seven-decade milestone, your entire Board is united in their intent that the Foundation grow as a strong, independent voice within the air power community, filling a special role of promoting the legacy of Airmen, and educating future generations to understand and draw motivation from the monumental footsteps of those who “soared before.”

-We do that best when we keep our eyes firmly fixed on the goal of educating senior leaders within the defense community and the general public about the contribution of air power to our nation’s security.
+We do that best when we keep our eyes firmly fixed on the goal of informing senior leaders within the defense community and the general public about the contribution of air power to our nation’s security.
 Indeed, the Air Force contributes in a special way, when comparing it to the other Services.
 Air Power History bears witness that the Air Force is the iconoclast among the military departments, always seeking to find and use solutions that go over or around obstacles, rather than simply driving through them.
 As a case in point, the Air Force’s Secretary and Chief of Staff just published their top priorities, which are to 1) restore readiness; 2) cost-effectively modernize; 3) drive innovation; 4) develop exceptional leaders; and 5) strengthen alliances.
 In a very real way, such objectives—however different they have looked over time—are constants in Air Force history.
 Stories of overcoming technological, operational, and conceptual challenges fill the pages of Air Power History and the “to-do” lists of modern Airmen.
 As we at AFHF continue to tell our Air Force’s story—the Airmen, the machines, and the conflicts—innovation and ingenuity must remain a special point of emphasis.
 It links yesterday’s Airmen in an important way to those serving today.

 Your board has been busy this past quarter narrowing down nominations for our major awards—those honoring the contributions of Spaatz, Holley, and Doolittle.
 Those selections will be announced in the near future.
 Some recognition may occur outside Washington (as we did last year), but we will honor all of our winners at the Annual Awards Banquet, including our Best Book Reviewed and Best Article awards from last year’s Air Power History issues.